Black Tight Killers

 What Coburn started with Flint would come to a more extreme conclusion a year later in The President’s Analyst, one of my very favorite spy movies, and one in which the powers that be are hopelessly corrupt and idiotic, causing Coburn to hide out among the hippies and culminating in him, an American spy, and a Soviet spy realizing how moronic the whole thing is, and just walking away and having an awesome Christmas dinner together.
 By the time Coburn is wildly, joyously playing music in a psychedelic rock band, the gulf between his hipper, more subversive type of spy movie and Bond’s old-fashioned squareness is vast.
 It’s probably no coincidence that Bond was being marshaled by a bunch of old British men while Flint and the Black Tight Killers who lend their name to the movie were coming from a younger, more anti-authoritarian generation.

 Elvis had the same problem, and really, there’s no easy solution.
 If Elvis couldn’t figure it out, no one could.
-I mean, changing what you think is cool, just so you can seem cool — that isn’t cool, man.
+I mean, changing what you think is cool, just so you can seem cool — that isn’t cool.
 The rare individual can pull it off.
-A couple of The Beatles adapted pretty well to emerging cool without seeming like they were just jumping on bandwagons (I don’t think Ringo was ever cool, at least until he showed up in Caveman and married Barbara Bach — who’s laughing at the drummer now???), after all, and you can always adhere to “classic” cool, which may not be as tuned in to current pop trends and culture but certainly doesn’t go out of style nearly as quickly.
+A couple of The Beatles adapted pretty well to emerging cool without seeming like they were just jumping on bandwagons, after all, and you can always adhere to “classic” cool, which may not be as tuned in to current pop trends and culture but certainly doesn’t go out of style nearly as quickly.
 Or you can just not give a crap, and do whatever the hell it is you want to, regardless of the era in which it was cool (or not cool).
+Which is pretty cool.

 Confusing matters even further is that removed by decades from the point at which something that used to be cool stopped being cool, no one remembers that it ever stopped being cool.
 Sean Connery’s James Bond, for example.
 They’re the epitome of cool again, because so few people remember how square Bond and his high society Beatles-bashing must have sounded in the 1960s.
 Now, James Coburn, Sean Connery, and Dean Martin are all part of the same “swingin’ 60s” spy genre, regardless of how different they and their philosophies may actually be.
 Muddy the waters even further by adding their European counterparts to the mix.
 Suddenly, Bond is rubbing elbows not just with that counter culture freak James Coburn, but also with Diabolik in his black leather catsuit, Tony Kendall and his oozing playboy… you know, someone needs to invent a word to describe Tony Kendall in the Kommissar X films.
 A word that means sleazy, greasy, cool, suave, charming, square, and hip all at the same time.
 How that man managed to pull that off, I will never understand but will always appreciate.